demisto/content/Packs/MicrosoftWindowsEvents/README.md

 Notes:
  - The logs will be stored in the dataset named *microsoft_windows_raw*.
- - The pack currently supports the following data sources: "Security" and "System".
+ - The pack currently supports the following data source: "Security" and "System".

 To view logs only from the Windows Event log, apply the following filter to the datamodel query: *| filter xdm.observer.type="Microsoft-Windows-Security-\*" or xdm.event.type="System"*